15 Lectin-Free Superfoods Dr. Gundry Recommends

 Are superfood supplements worth it?

 Lots of people on the Plant Paradox diet take superfood supplements to get an extra boost.
 Dr. Gundry’s advice on superfoods is that you want to consume as many as possible across a broad spectrum.

 That’s because there are thousands of species of microbes in your gut, and different species feed on the wildly varying types of fiber contained in the foods you eat.
 Different colored foods typically contain different nutrients, so consume a “rainbow of foods” every week and you’ll most likely cover all your bases.

 There’s definitely no easier way to get more variety than superfood supplements.
 Dr. Gundry’s Vital Reds, which contains 34 polyphenol-rich superfruits with natural fat-burning ingredients, especially berries, is wildly popular and worthy of your consideration.
 Read our in-depth review.

-Save 30-50% off everything on the Wellness Ambassadors website.
-Avoid Amazon and the main Gundry MD website, unless you enjoy paying full retail.
+Save 30-50% off everything on the when you buy through Wellness Ambassadors like us.
+Avoid Amazon unless you enjoy paying full retail.

 Dr. Gundry’s Protein Hack: Get it from Plants